 Military to Civilian Resume — Translate Your MOS

-Military to civilian resume translation is one of the most genuinely difficult writing tasks a person can face — and I say that having watched my brother-in-law, a 12-year Army veteran, spend four months applying to jobs before someone finally told him his resume read like a field manual.
-He had managed 34 personnel, maintained $2.3 million in equipment, and coordinated logistics for 800-person deployments.
+Military-to-civilian resume translation has gotten complicated with all the generic “transferable skills” noise flying around.
+And I say that as someone who watched my brother-in-law — a 12-year Army veteran — spend four months sending out applications before a career counselor finally told him his resume read like a field manual.
+He had managed 34 personnel.
+He’d maintained $2.3 million in equipment.
+Coordinated logistics for 800-person deployments.
 His resume said he was a “92A Automated Logistical Specialist.”
-Hiring managers had no idea what that meant.
-None.
-The military uses a language that is precise, honorable, and completely invisible to civilian HR departments scanning resumes in 6 seconds.
+Hiring managers had zero idea what that meant.
+The military uses a language that is precise, honorable, and completely invisible to a civilian HR department scanning resumes in under 6 seconds.

-This article gives you something most resume sites don’t — actual MOS-specific and AFSC-specific translation tables, branch by branch, with real civilian job titles and salary ranges attached.
-Not generic advice about “transferable skills.”
+What this article gives you is something most resume sites won’t — actual MOS-specific and AFSC-specific translation tables, branch by branch, with real civilian job titles and salary ranges attached.
+Not vague advice.
 Real codes.
 Real equivalents.
 Real numbers.

 Army MOS Translation Table